Nandakishore695/Basic-React-Example-For-Beginner/README.md

   - useId

 **16. What is useState()?**
-- useState hook function accepts the initial state value as a parameter and returns in an array with two elements.
-The first element is the current state value and the second element is the callback function that is used to update the state.
+- useState hook is a function that accepts the initial state value as a parameter and returns in an array with two elements.
+The first element is the current state value and the second element is used to update the state.
 - useState will re-render when the content changes and update the UI.
 ```
 const [state, setState] = useState(initialValue);
 ```
 **17.What is useEffect?**
 - useEffect hook is used to perform side effects.
-- For example, data fetching from API or any other operation that needs to be performed after the component has been rendered.
+- For example, data fetching from API or Dom manipulation.
-- useEffect function will accept two parameter(effect function,dependency array)
+- useEffect function will accept two parameters (effect function,dependency array)
 ```
 import React, { useEffect } from 'react';
 function GrandChildComponent({message}) {
+    useEffect(() => {
+    };
+  }, []);
     return <>
       <div>
         <h1>{message}</h1>